-The best known international form of contract is FIDIC who provide standard forms of contract to an internationally acceptable standard.
+The best-known international form of contract is issued by FIDIC, who provide standard forms of contract to an internationally acceptable standard.

 These are turnkey contracts, appropriate for all design and build contracts but also for works mostly designed by the Employer and for electrical and mechanical works.
 FIDIC Silver Book is suitable for all Engineering, Procurement and Construction (EPC) contracts and for Build Operate Transfer (BOT) contracts or similar ventures.
 FIDIC Orange book is intended for project work which is to be contracted on a lump sum contractor design basis.

 Orgalime is less well known but represents European engineering interests and promotes the necessary competitive frameworks in the European Union.
 The Orgalime approach is to draft contracts to a European level for business to business transactions.
 Orgalime now has its own turnkey contracts for industrial works, which involve a higher degree of complex mechanical installation.

 We have also worked with the less well-known standard forms used in the oil and gas industry, known as CRINE, and are familiar with the division of various work types and locations between these forms of contract.